Hauge Church: History

 The earliest existing historical records of the church date back to the year 1340, but it was not new that year.
 The first church was a wooden stave church that was probably built in the 13th century.
 Hauge Church is named after the Hauge farm where it was located.
 The farm sits about 2.5 km southeast of the village of Lærdalsøyri.
 Around the mid-1600s, the old stave church was torn down and replaced with a new timber-framed long church on the same site.
 This new building had a nave that measured 11x7 m and a square choir that measured 5.4x5.4 m.

 Over time, the church was too small for the parish, so it was decided to build a new church.
 The new building would be constructed in the quickly growing village of Lærdalsøyri, about 2.5 km down the valley, closer to the fjord.
 The name Hauge was kept as the church name even though the church was no longer located at Hauge.
-The church is the only church in Sogn og Fjordane with two towers.
+The church was the only church with two towers in all of the old Sogn og Fjordane county.
 The towers sit on either side of the main entrance to the church and it gives the church an unusually monumental character.
 The new church building was consecrated on 6 May 1869 by Bishop Peter Hersleb Graah Birkeland.
 After the new church was in use, the old church was torn down and its materials were sold to use in building barns.